November 25, 2025 (19d ago)

 From Intentions to Discipline

 Clean code separates hobbyists from professionals.
-It shows respect for teammates’ time and makes software a long-term asset.
+It shows respect for teammates’ time and turns software into a long-term asset.
 As Robert C. Martin observed, “The only way to go fast is to go well.”
-This principle guides maintainable design and decision-making across a project.

 Applying Foundational Clean Code Principles

 These principles are practical, not theoretical.
 They become powerful when applied consistently.
-Here are three high-impact rules to internalize: Single Responsibility Principle (SRP), Don’t Repeat Yourself (DRY), and You Ain’t Gonna Need It (YAGNI).
+Three high-impact rules to internalize: Single Responsibility Principle (SRP), Don’t Repeat Yourself (DRY), and You Ain’t Gonna Need It (YAGNI).

 Single Responsibility Principle (SRP)